rozek/banglejs-2-activities/README.md

 <img align="left" src="Colors/BasicColors.png">

 Because of a restriction to 3-bit colours, a Bangle.js 2 may only display 8 colors without dithering.

-[This little snippet](Colors/BasicColors.js) lists them.
+The underlying [source code](Colors/BasicColors.js) may be run both in the emulator and on a real device.

 <br clear="left">